-1.6.3 Road Widening
+1.6.3 Caporn Steet Road Widening

-The Structure Plan (Plan 1) depicts road widening for Caporn Street (7.1m) to provide for its future Neighbourhood Connector designation as identified under the draft East Wanneroo District Structure Plan.
-At the subdivision stage, landowners will be required to contribute to the required upgrades to Caporn Street, and adjacent landowners will set aside the land required for road widening.
-This will be imposed as a condition of subdivision approval.
-Where landowners are impacted by road widening, this will be taken into consideration when determining contribution requirements.
+The Structure Plan depicts road widening for Caporn Street (7.1m) to provide for its future Neighbourhood Connector designation as identified under the East Wanneroo District Structure Plan.
+At the subdivision stage, adjoining landowners will be required to contribute the necessary land for the road widening and the cost for upgrading Caporn Street.
+For lots including the three intersections, the cost shall also include the construction of the intersections into the application area.
+These requirements will form conditions of subdivision approval.